-In the Bay Area, Tess served as Assistant Principal Second of the Stockton Symphony, rotating Concertmaster of the unconducted chamber orchestra One Found Sound, and a regular player with a number of Bay Area orchestras.
-Previous leadership positions include Principal Second of the Tanglewood Music Center Orchestra and Concertmaster of the National Orchestral Institute Festival Orchestra.
-Tess received a Bachelor of Music Degree from Boston University and a Master of Music from the San Francisco Conservatory of Music.
+Recent orchestral engagements include performances with Opera Philadelphia, Pennsylvania Ballet, Delaware Symphony, Symphony in C, Allentown Symphony, Lancaster Symphony, and Reading Symphony.
+In the Bay Area, Tess served as Assistant Principal Second of the Stockton Symphony, rotating Concertmaster of the unconducted chamber orchestra One Found Sound, and a regular player with a number of Bay Area orchestras including the California Symphony, Berkeley Symphony, Oakland Symphony, Monterey Symphony, Reno Philharmonic, and Fresno Philharmonic.
+Previous leadership positions include Concertmaster of the Tanglewood Music Center Orchestra with conductor John Williams, Principal Second of the Tanglewood Music Center Orchestra, and Concertmaster of the National Orchestral Institute Festival Orchestra.
+Tess also performed for two seasons with the Spoleto Festival Orchestra in Charleston, South Carolina and as a substitute with the New World Symphony in Miami.

-As an educator, Tess recently served on the faculty of Settlement Music School's Music Education Pathways program and directed the Chamber Music Program and Chamber Orchestra at the Urban School of San Francisco.
+As an educator, Tess recently served on the faculty of Settlement Music School's Music Education Pathways program in Philadelphia and directed the Chamber Music Program and Chamber Orchestra at the Urban School of San Francisco.
 Tess has maintained private teaching studios in both San Francisco and the greater Philadelphia area.
 From 2014-2016, Tess taught as a member of the violin and chamber music faculty at the Lutheran Summer Music Program at Luther College.